 When the kiddos get hungry, we all know that is the sign to eat very soon!
-Otherwise, they become irritated and make it hard on everyone else in the family.
 Don’t worry… Pigeon Forge has you covered with plenty of great places to eat.
 Here is a list of the best kid-friendly restaurants in Pigeon Forge for you to check out on your next family vacation.

 The top place would have to be Dolly Parton’s Stampede.
 It is known as “The Most Fun Place to Eat in the Smokies.”
 Your family will get dinner and entertainment for the price of one!
 Everyone gets the same 4 course meal here, although a vegetarian meal can also be requested.
 Children ages 4-11 require a child’s admission ticket and children under 3 are free but must sit in parent’s lap and eat from their plate.
 Your admission includes the pre-show in the Dixie Belle saloon, dinner, and the main show which features a friendly competition between the North and South, amazing horse riding stunts, and a musical production with spectacular special effects.
 When you leave, you will know why it is the most fun place to eat in the Smokies!

 Mama’s Farmhouse is a great place if you want everyone to eat a hearty meal that will keep them full for several hours!
 Each meal is served family style and each day of the week offers a slightly different menu.
 Kids age 5 and under eat free with a paying adult and kids ages 6-12 eat at a discounted price.
 If you leave Mama’s Farmhouse hungry, it is your own fault!